-Tip: If you want to monitor the effect of changes to these settings on your SQL Server instance, open the
+Tip: If you want to monitor the effect of changes to these settings on your SQL Server instance, open the Microsoft SQL Server Profiler from the Toolbox.

 To reconfigure advanced SQL Server settings:

 - Click Advanced Settings > Advanced SQL Server Settings. - 2.
 Select or enter settings on the Advanced SQL Server Settings tab, as follows: